Are Airlines Intentionally Overbooking Their Flights?

 * They try to find volunteers, and give cash bonuses and vouchers to entice this (one-way ticket cost voucher + $100).
 If longer than 2 hours, $300 in cash plus the voucher.

 * If passengers are forced to wait, they get a check for $675 or a voucher for double one-way fare, their choice, if under two hours delay.
-For longer, a max of $1,350 or voucher for
+For longer, a max of $1,350 or voucher for four times one-way fare.

+There are always a percentage of people that don't make their flight, and this helps to maximize the passenger load on the flights, at some occasional inconvenience to passengers.
+Given the financial penalties, airlines certainly don't want to consistently overbook either.

+"Getting screwed?"
+It certainly wouldn't be pleasant to get forcibly bumped, but I think I could deal with the trauma of an hour delay for $675 in compensation.

 Re: (Score:2)